 This policy is to serve as a guide on catering for the Swarthmore College community to ensure the health, safety, and sustainability interests of the College.
 Members of Swarthmore College Campus Community are expected to abide by and respect the guidelines and standards set forth by this policy.
-Please note, this policy only applies to events where food is served with an estimated cost that is greater than $250.
+This policy applies to any campus event where food and beverage costs are greater than $250.
+As a part of this policy, you must go through college catering first to see if they are available to service your event.
+If college catering is not available to provide service for your event they may grant an exception to use one of our approved outside caterers.
 Events with budgets below $250 are exempt from this policy.

 College Catering, a division of Swarthmore Dining, is responsible for managing requests for events where food is being served on campus.
 Interested parties should develop a budget for their event and consult with the Catering Manager regarding their best options.
 Please visit the main catering webpage for more information on service options and ordering procedures.